18 Things to Know for your First Trip to Faroe Islands

 While the capital is charming and has lots of great restaurants, you will appreciate the nature scenery on the different islands.
 The Faroe Islands are known for its majestic beauty and a true sense of freedom, which you will experience wherever you are in the mountainous archipelago.
 From little streams trickling down from the heights to secluded small hamlets found in pristine fjords.

-2. Prepare yourself for all kinds of weather
+2. Prepare yourself for all kinds of Weather

 The weather shifts rapidly so dress yourself in layers.
 One minute it can be sunny and the next you will stand in pouring rain.
 That is just how the weather is like here.
+When you know this before arrival in the Faroe Islands, things will turn out just awesome.

 You will have to accept and embrace the unpredictable weather.
 Always check the weather forecast in the morning before you go out exploring the extraordinary nature in the islands.